AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/07_iterables-and-looping.md

 ## The `for of` loop

 ES6 introduced a new type of loop, the `for of` loop.
-Let’s take a look at how it is used
+Let’s take a look at how it's used

 &nbsp;